jdd1260/react-kit/README.md

 ## Using the `public` Folder

->Note: this feature is available with `react-scripts@0.5.0` and higher.

 ### Changing the HTML

 The `public` folder contains the HTML file so you can tweak it, for example, to [set the page title](#changing-the-page-title).